SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.6.md

 #### Web Services API v0/v1: Methods would return parameters to which users had not been granted access \[ID_25544\]

 Some of the web methods would incorrectly return parameters to which users had not been granted access.
-From now on, a number of parameter-related methods will also require the “SDElementOveview” flag.
+From now on, a number of parameter-related methods will also require the “SDElementOverview” flag.

 Also, the GetTableForParameterV2 method would incorrectly return table columns that had “width=0” defined in the protocol, and, in some cases, it would incorrectly be possible to update a parameter of an element marked as “read only”.